maidsafe-archive/safe-build-infrastructure/README.md

 #### Creating the Infrastructure

-After setting up Terraform and providing the AWS details, we can bring up the infrastructure by running `make create-prod-jenkins-environment-aws`.
+After setting up Terraform and providing the AWS details, we can bring up the infrastructure by running `make env-jenkins-prod-aws`.

 After the infrastructure is created with Terraform, the Bastion host will be provisioned with Ansible.
 Before that 2nd step occurs, there's a sleep for 2 minutes to allow a yum update to complete (this is initiated with a user data script when the instance launches).
 When this target finishes we then need to SSH into the Bastion host and provision the created infrastructure.